Hans-Jeiger/SpectatorDrones/README.md

 git clone https://github.com/Hans-Jeiger/SpectatorDrones.git
 ```

-The plugin will now be available in your UE project.
+The plugin will now be available in your Unreal Engine project next time you open it.
 You can find it by clicking on the folder icon in your content browser and locating drone Content:

 ![How to locate the plugin within your project](https://raw.githubusercontent.com/Hans-Jeiger/SpectatorDrones/master/Resources/readme%20guide%20image.png?token=ALCTNAFKSFLL5EJGS4NHZLK6WZVC4)